 How to Store Chocolate Bark

 Depending on how you prefer your chocolate will determine how to best store it.
-If you like the colder, harder, type of chocolate (perhaps you prefer to keep your candy bars in the refrigerator), then you can place the bark pieces into an ait-tight container and store it in the refrigerator.
+If you like the colder, harder, type of chocolate (perhaps you prefer to keep your candy bars in the refrigerator), then you can place the bark pieces into an ait-tight container and store them in the refrigerator.
 It will last up to 2 weeks.

 These bark pieces can also be kept in a zip-top bag or air-tight container and kept in the pantry for up to a week.
 Because the bark will be at room temperature it will be softer, similar to chocolate chips.